billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

    Immediate mode is very simple.
 It does not follow the general form we have been using.
 Immediate mode is used to load direct values into registers or memory locations.
-For example, if you wanted to load the number 12 into FIXMEAMPeax;, you would simply do the following:
+For example, if you wanted to load the number 12 into %eax;, you would simply do the following:

    ::